wwcodemanila/WWCodeManila-Ruby.RubyOnRails/README.md

 | 1         | My First Ruby on Rails Application | [link](https://goo.gl/A4gMPa) |
 | 2         | Layout and validation              | [link](https://goo.gl/iVtNsY) |

+### Others

+- [Ruby conventions](docs/ruby_conventions.md): Useful reference for conventions used in Ruby.
+Use this guide to develop good coding habits in Ruby!

 ## Required tools

 Before attending our study groups, please make sure to install the needed tools.